lpsinger/userguide/analysis/superevents.rst

 astrophysical source.

-A superevent consists of one or more event candidates, possibly from :doc:`different pipelines </analysis/searches>`, that are neighbors in time.
+A superevent consists of one or more event candidates, possibly from :doc:`different pipelines </analysis/searches>`, that are clustered based on coalescence time for modeled searches, and trigger time for unmodeled searches.
 At any given time, one event belonging to the superevent is identified as the *preferred event*.
 The superevent inherits properties from the preferred event such as time, significance, sky localization, and classification.